 Sourcing: Though they are not mainstream as of now, we are starting to see some automated sourcing tools enter the market.
 These sourcing ‘bots’ actively seek out candidates online and try to match them to certain job requisitions.
 Once they do, the bot contacts them through an email to gauge their interest in hearing about the job.
-These bots should get better as their A.I. learns what works/what doesn’t when it comes to engaging a passive candidate.
+These recruiting bots should get better as their AI learns what works/what doesn’t when it comes to engaging a passive candidate.
 Passive outreach through automation is coming.

 Resume Scoring: Manually screening resumes is still the most time-consuming part of recruiting.
 According to one stat I read, up to 88% of all resumes that come in are unqualified thus wasting your recruiters time.
-By scoring a resume against the requirements of the job your team can concentrate on the top ranked ones first rather than looking at them all.
-We are seeing this more and more as recruiting software tools integrate machine learning into their products.
+By scoring a resume using AI against the requirements of the job your team can concentrate on the top ranked ones first rather than looking at them all.
+We are seeing this more and more as recruiting software tools integrate machine learning and artificial intelligence into their products.
 Being able to quickly get a stacked ranking of candidates as they come in is poised to become a huge time saver.